STraTA: Self-Training with Task Augmentation for Better Few-shot Learning: Experiments

 \subsection{Datasets \& data regimes}

-The datasets used in our study (Table~\ref{table:datasets})\footnote{Appendix~\ref{appendix:a} contains more details about characteristics and associated evaluation metrics for each dataset.} come from two common language understanding benchmarks: GLUE~\cite{AWang19} and SentEval~\cite{AConneau18}.
-Due to restricted test set access for GLUE datasets, we held out a small subset of the training set for validation and report results on the original development set.
-The training set without ground-truth labels is used as unlabeled \text{data } $\bmmc{U}_{\bmmc{T}}$ for each task.
+The datasets used in our study (Table~\ref{table:datasets})\footnote{Appendix~\ref{appendix:a} contains more details about characteristics and associated evaluation metrics for each dataset.} come from two common language understanding benchmarks: \ssc{GLUE}~\cite{AWang19} and \ssc{SentEval}~\cite{AConneau18}.
+Due to restricted test set access for \ssc{GLUE} datasets, we held out a small subset of the training set for validation and report results on the original development set for each task.
+The training set without ground-truth labels is used as unlabeled \text{data } $\bmmc{U}_{\bmmc{T}}$.

-We consider three data regimes by varying the amount of labeled training data across the downstream tasks: $\textsc{Full}$ (all labeled training data), $\textsc{Limited}$ (1024 random labeled training examples), and $\textsc{Few-shot}$ (8 random labeled training examples per class).\footnote{For regression tasks, we partition the output interval $[0,5]$ into five bins and sample 8 examples from each bin.} Since fine-tuning BERT can be unstable on small datasets~\cite{JDevlin19}, we perform 10 random restarts where there are less than 10K training examples and report the mean and standard deviation.\footnote{We resample examples for each restart.} Since large development sets are impractical in low-resource settings~\cite{AOliver18,KKann19}, we randomly sample 256 development examples for each task in the $\textsc{Limited}$ and $\textsc{Few-shot}$ regimes.
-Additionally, in the $\textsc{Few-shot}$ regime, we experiment with a real-world scenario where there is no development set access.
+We consider three data regimes by varying the amount of labeled training data across the downstream tasks: \ssc{Full} (all labeled training data), \ssc{Limited} (1024 random labeled training examples), and \ssc{Few-shot} (8 random labeled training examples per class).\footnote{For regression tasks, we partition the output interval $[0,5]$ into five bins and sample 8 examples from each bin.} Since fine-tuning \ssc{BERT} can be unstable on small datasets~\cite{JDevlin19}, we perform 10 random restarts where there are less than 10K training examples and report the mean and standard deviation.\footnote{We resample examples for each restart.} Since large development sets are impractical in low-resource settings~\cite{AOliver18,KKann19}, we randomly sample 256 development examples for each task in the \ssc{Limited} and \ssc{Few-shot} regimes.
+Additionally, in the \ssc{Few-shot} regime, we experiment with a real-world scenario where there is no development set access.